fuzzymfx/fuzzymfx.github.io/content/lifeandtheuniverse.md

 ---
-title: "Life, the Universe, and Everything"
+title: "Life, the Universe, and Everything else"
 date: "29-02-2024"
 description: "A few thoughts that warrant a write-up.
 An attempt to put into words the emotional state of the past few months; a life update."
 ---